-This is the famous Bangkok, a main gateway to the Orient and its greatest city.
+This is the famous Bangkok, the main gateway to the Orient and its greatest city.

 Full of contrasts, alluring, choking and congested entity, overwhelming visitors

-with the heat, the noise, the grime, the smells, the crowds, the terrible traffic
+with the heat, the noise, the grime, the pungent smells, the crowds, the vibrant

-One should wonder, what makes this city so mysteriously attractive
+One might wonder, what makes this city so mysteriously attractive to

-to novelists, movie makers and travellers from all over the world.
+many novelists, movie makers, and travelers from all over the world.

 ![]() |

-Speaking of a newly constructed Bangkok Mass Transit Systems, here is a link to BTS Skytrain.
-And the latest novelty that hit the capital and still expanding is the underground - MRT Subway.
-Considering a really terrible traffic in Bangkok, these mega projects provide for a rather convenient city transport alternative, especially for tourists.
+Speaking of a recently constructed Bangkok Mass Transit Systems, here is a link to BTS Skytrain.
+And the latest novelty that hit the capital and still expanding is the underground -- MRT Subway.
+Considering the terrible traffic in Bangkok, these megaprojects provide for a rather convenient city transport alternative, particularly for tourists.

 BTS Skytrain in Bangkok